mongodb/leafygreen-ui/packages/table/README.md

 #### `hasSelectableRows?: boolean`

 Setting this prop will inject checkbox cells into all rows.
-Refer to \_\_ to find examples.
+Refer to our [Storybook deployment](https://mongodb.github.io/leafygreen-ui) to find examples.

 ---

 #### `useVirtualScrolling`

 `react-virtual`'s `useVirtual` hook will be called if this option is set.
 When this option is set, the object returned by `useLeafygreenTable` will include `virtualRows` and `totalSize`.
-Refer to \_\_ to find examples.
+Refer to our [Storybook deployment](https://mongodb.github.io/leafygreen-ui) to find examples.

 ---